Skip to main content

 The following feature is currently only implemented for the DenoRuntime.

-On some runtimes, custom functions are passed the context object along with the materializer inputs.
-This object provides access to all kind of information about the context in which the function is running.
+On some runtimes, custom functions are passed to the context object along with the function inputs.
+This object provides access to all kinds of information about the context in which the function is running.
 The following example illustrates availaible fields:

 Loading...